 It is a privilege and pleasure to be trusted and relied on by those that need me and place their trust in me.
 I enjoy exploring or arguing pointless legal issues with my lawyer friends.
 I take pleasure in reading and writing articles and essays about the law and its practice.
 Those are some of the main reasons I came to the law and stayed; it never was for money alone.

 Money is important, of course, but its importance is limited to fueling the enterprise of legal practice.
 I think of my firm as a pinball machine I am addicted to.
 My role is simply to earn money to keep playing the pinball machine.
 The pinball machine represents the pleasure and joy of working with people I like and doing legal work with and serving clients we like.
 Money alone cannot be the purpose for legal practice, and if it is, there are faster ways to make more money than a being lawyer.

 My elation or disappointment with the Bar Council has absolutely nothing to do with my legal work and pleasures with the law.
 They are tangential to each other.

-And speaking of meagre resources, the Bar Council subscription is RM 1,080 a year.
+And speaking of meager resources, the Bar Council subscription is RM 1,080 a year.
 Actually, the amount that goes to the Bar Council is only RM 450 per lawyer per year.
-That is how cheap it is renew our licence.
+That is how cheap it is to renew our license.
 We all know the peanuts proverb, but we forget the monkey part.

 I posted a comment to say the decision should be judicially reviewed.
 A lot of people liked the comment.
-I waited to see if someone would do something other than click like, love and all those heartfelt emoticons on Facebook that so express that depths and intricacies of our soul and sophistications of our emotions so precisely.
+I waited to see if someone would do something other than click like, love, and all those heartfelt emoticons on Facebook that so express the depths and intricacies of our soul and sophistication of our emotions so precisely.
 Nothing happened.